Aokiri/Aokiri/README.md

 ### Hello there! 👋

 Hi!
-My name is Allan Dominguez 'AKA' Aokiri, junior developer and software engineer.
+My name is Allan Dominguez 'AKA' Aokiri, I'm currently work as web developer and software engineer.

-I love learning new things and creating well funded projects, that's why I started my career long time ago in IT, and now I'm in Programming and Web Development.
++6 years of experience in the IT industry, I love learning new things and creating well funded projects, that's why I started my career long time ago in IT, and now I'm in Programming and Web Development.

 Also, for years I've been acquiring knowledge together with my curiosity and selftaught nature.